Menu

 All of the archival audio in this exhibit is from the Metropolitan Community Church of San Francisco’s sound archive and is used with the church’s permission.
 The archive is in the process of being donated to the San Francisco Public Library and will be available to researchers in 2022.

-The Baltimore Sun; the Gay, Lesbian, Bisexual, Transgender Historical Society; the Graduate Theological Union; San Francisco State University; Kittredge Cherry and Audrey Lockwood; Steve Carson; Kevin Fong; Rev. Jim Mitulski; and Rev. Jane Spahr.
+We are also grateful to the following organizations for allowing us to use images from their collections: The Baltimore Sun; the Gay, Lesbian, Bisexual, Transgender Historical Society; the Graduate Theological Union; San Francisco State University; Kittredge Cherry and Audrey Lockwood; Steve Carson; Kevin Fong; Rev. Jim Mitulski; and Rev. Jane Spahr.
 The Kittredge Cherry and Audrey Lockwood collection is in the process of being donated to the University of Iowa.
 Bob Crocker was generous with his help in tracking down the sources of the exhibit’s music.